opensemanticworld/rapsql/README.md

     docker compose down -v
 ~~~

+## Community
+There is still one thing left... the support of the open source community!

+Leave [Postgres](https://github.com/postgres/postgres), [Apache AGE](https://github.com/apache/age/), [Apache AGE Viewer](https://github.com/apache/age-viewer), [pgAdmin 4](https://github.com/pgadmin-org/pgadmin4), [PostgREST](https://github.com/PostgREST/postgrest), [Swagger-UI](https://github.com/swagger-api/swagger-ui) and [RAPSQL](https://github.com/OpenSemanticLab/rapsql/) a star if like ;-)

-## Features
+## Feature Development
+The progress of custum- features can be found in [./dev*](https://github.com/OpenSemanticLab/rapsql/tree/main/dev).

-1. FunctionGetting JSON return by a dyanamic_string query for Remote Procedure Call (in work)
+1. Function for JSON return by a dyanamic_string query as Remote Procedure Call (in work)
-2.

-## References
+2. Research and implementation of a transpiler for SPARQL to Cypher (to do)